c2mInc/WobbingButton/README.md

 # WobbingButton

 UIButton is not enough.
-Replace it now.
+Replace it a lightweight control, the WobbingButton.

-WobbingButton is a UIControl, a hassle free storyboard friendly UI component.
+WobbingButton is a subclass of UIControl, it is a hassle free, storyboard friendly UI component.
-You could set corner radius directly from storyboard as well as wobble scale.
+You could set corner radius directly from storyboard as well as wobble scale, handle target functions as closures, drag drop nested components.
+Unchain the limits of UIButton.

 ![WobbingButton: A lightweight storyboard friendly UIButton replacement.](https://github.com/c2mInc/WobbingButton/blob/master/WobbingButton.gif?raw=true)